hsaghir/hsaghir.github.io/_posts/data_science/2016-10-16-theano-workflow.md

 import theano
 import theano.tensor as T

-X=x #x is the desired input tensor defining the shape W=theano.shared(w, theano.config.floatx) # w is a numpy tensor defining the shape B=theano.shared(b, theano.config.floatx) # b is a numpy tensor defining the shape
+X=x #x is the numpy input tensor defining the shape W=theano.shared(w, theano.config.floatx) # w is a numpy tensor defining the shape B=theano.shared(b, theano.config.floatx) # b is a numpy tensor defining the shape